sammarks/rush-demo-linked-packages/README.md

 ## Going Back

-Finally, to go back to the non-linked version (and this is the currently-cumbersome part), you'll need to first remove the `node_modules` directories in all of the packages (I find this gets PNPM to reset the linked packages, otherwise it just uses the linked package again), and then run `rush update --full` to re-install all the dependencies.
+Finally, to go back to the non-linked version (and this is the currently-cumbersome part), you'll need to first reset your `links.json` file, then remove the `node_modules` directories in all of the packages (I find this gets PNPM to reset the linked packages, otherwise it just uses the linked package again), and then run `rush update --full` to re-install all the dependencies.
 From the `rush-two` folder:

 ```
+echo "{}" > common/config/links.json
 rm -rf */*/node_modules
 rush update --full
 ```